automateps/AutomatePS/Docs/Set-AMPerformanceCondition.md

 # Set-AMPerformanceCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise performance condition.
+Sets properties of an Automate performance condition.

 ## SYNTAX